josh-velasquez/headversitySorting/README.md

 Uses Semantic ui modules for front end design
 Should handle loading especially with high loads Should have a feedback option at the footer for improvements

+The front-end is designed to be simple to demonstrate a clear interaction design with the users.

 Sample layout:
 ```yaml